Reasoning Around Paradox with Grounded Deduction: First-class booleans and type disciplines

 \subsubsection{Agnostic types (AT)}

-In the agnostic types (AT) discipline, we remain stubbornly uncommitted to taking a position on all matters of whether values of two distinct types are equal or unequal.
-Even though our typing rule \irl{{\ne}TI} in \cref{sec:eq:typing} states explicitly that any two objects are indeed comparable, in that testing them for equality yields a boolean result, by adopting the AT discipline we deliberately stop short of providing any logical basis for proving \emph{what that result is} when the objects compared are of different types.
+In the agnostic types (AT) discipline, we remain stubbornly uncommitted, refusing to taking a position on all matters of whether values of two distinct types are equal or unequal.
+Even though our typing rule \irl{{\ne}TI} in \cref{sec:eq:typing} states explicitly that any two objects are indeed comparable, in that testing them for equality yields \emph{some} boolean result, in the AT discipline we deliberately stop short of providing any logical basis for proving \emph{what that result is} when the objects compared are of different types.
 We simply decline to add any further inference rules or axioms that might resolve this question.
-We can still compare values of a particular type for equality or inequality, but cannot expect to resolve such comparisons one way or the other in proofs.
+We can still compare values of a particular type for equality or inequality, but cannot expect to resolve specific comparisons of this kind in proofs.

 Adopting this discipline is attractive if we wish to keep our inference rules to a minimum, given that it is generally perfectly feasible (and often standard practice) to avoid equality comparisons across types anyway.
 Further, any proofs we formulate under this discipline remain valid under either of the two disciplines below, so AT keeps our reasoning more generic and reusable in a sense.
 We decide not to decide.